 Can I paint over existing masonry paint with silicone paint?

-Yes, provided the existing coating is sound, clean and firmly bonded.
+Yes, provided the existing coating is sound, clean, and firmly bonded.
 Lightly abrade the surface with fine sandpaper to key it, dust off thoroughly, and apply two coats of Atlas Salta directly.
-If the old paint is peeling, flaking or chalking (white powder comes off on your hand when you rub it), you must remove all loose material back to a stable edge and apply a consolidating primer before painting.
-Painting over loose coatings traps the problem underneath and the new paint will fail within one to two seasons.
+If the old paint is peeling, flaking, or chalking (white powder comes off on your hand when you rub it), you must remove all loose material back to a stable edge and apply a consolidating primer before painting.
+Painting over loose coatings traps the problem underneath and the new paint will fail within one to two seasons, which is the most expensive mistake to fix because it usually means stripping the whole facade.

 Do I need to prime before applying silicone masonry paint?